nimwunnan/conceptuallabor.com/_texts/theory-expanded.md

 #### Models must be revealed

 Propaganda needs to spread to succeed, so it has to install itself into the minds of individuals who will then repeat and reinforce its worldview.
 Converts no longer have to look at the posters --- they’re repeating the slogans in their own head.
-These slogans do Work in two directions at once.
-They forward a particular agenda, and they make the Actor’s adherence to that agenda more palatable by presenting a simplified Context fixed in place by euphemism and a promise of personal advancement.
+These slogans do work in two directions at once.
+They forward a particular agenda, and they make the actor’s adherence to that agenda more palatable by presenting a simplified context fixed in place by euphemism and a promise of personal advancement.

 To meet propaganda with conceptual labor is more than to simply “think different” or “question authority”.
 When doing conceptual labor, the workings of mental models must be revealed and compared with other models, including the model presented by real-world evidence[^fn19].
 Propaganda models labor --- in politics it presents models of the labor performed in social relations and the interpretation of the law, and in our example it models the social effect of the work performed at a corporate job.
 It’s no use to argue against  individual points made by propaganda as long as the debate occurs within the worldview that the propaganda exists to maintain.
 Propaganda is adapted to resistance, meant to overwhelm, contain, and exhaust argument more than it is meant to prove anything.